metal3d/bashassist/README.md

-SHORTCUT="\C-x\C-o" # the shortcut to send the command to the AI (readline format) OLLAMA_MODEL="gemma3n:e2b" # or any other model you have installed OLLAMA_URL="http://localhost:11434" # or any other URL where ollama is running SYSTEM="You must answer only with the raw Bash command \
+SHORTCUT="\C-x\C-o" # the shortcut to send the command to the AI (readline format) OLLAMA_MODEL="gemma3n:e2b" # or any other model you have installed OLLAMA_URL="http://localhost:11434" # or any other URL where ollama is running SHOW_INFO=true # display the information message in comment
+# the system prompt for the AI, I recommend to keep it as is
-that solves the user's request.
-Do not include any \
-explanations, comments, or formatting (no backticks, \
-no Markdown, no code block).
-Respond with the command \
-only, as if to paste it directly in the terminal.
-No \
-line breaks, no quotes, no prefix, no trailing punctuation."
+SYSTEM="You must answer only with the raw Bash command that solves the user's request.
+Do not include any explanations, comments, or formatting (no backticks, no Markdown, no code block).
+Respond with the command only, as if to paste it directly in the terminal.
+No line breaks, no quotes, no prefix, no trailing punctuation."
-SHOW_INFO=true # display the information message in comment
 ```

 You don't need to set all these variables, only the ones you want to change.